vrescobar/Block-For-You-Tab-at-X.com/README.md

 - **ForYouBlocker/**\
   Contains the source code of the extension:
   - `manifest.json` – The extension manifest.
-  - `src/content.js` – The script that hides the "For You" tab and activates the "Following" tab.
+  - `src/content.ts` – The TypeScript source that hides the "For You" tab and activates the "Following" tab.
+  - `src/content.js` – The compiled JavaScript version of the content script.

+- **scripts/**\
+  Contains build scripts:
+  - `build.ts` – Deno build script that compiles TypeScript to JavaScript.

 - **ForYouBlocker.crx**\
   The packaged Chrome extension file.